-- Make a healthy cobb salad or use in grilled chicken salad.
+- Use in grilled chicken salad.

 How to Store and Freeze

-Refrigerate cilantro lime chicken for up to 5 days in an airtight container.
+Refrigerate cilantro lime chicken leftovers in airtight container for up to 5 days.
 To keep chicken moist, slice right before serving.

 I think it is best to cut, slice or shred your chicken before freezing it.
 It will thaw faster and you can add it to your meal right away.
 Frozen and thawed chicken is great to be added to casseroles.

-More Easy Chicken Breast Recipes
+More Chicken Recipes to Try

 - Grilled chicken breast

 - Honey garlic chicken

-- Browse all healthy chicken recipes.
+- Browse 65 best healthy chicken recipes.